-This is a Kent Core courses: This course may be used to satisfy a Kent Core requirement.
+This is a Kent Core Social Science course: This course may be used to satisfy a Kent Core requirement.
 The Kent Core as a whole is intended to broaden intellectual perspectives, foster ethical and humanitarian values, and prepare students for responsible citizenship and productive careers.

-This is a KSU-Designated Diversity courses: This course fulfills requirements for Diversity Domestic and Kent Core Social Science.
+This course used to be a KSU Designated Diversity course: This course used to fulfilled the requirement for Diversity Domestic.
 Diversity courses provide opportunities for students to learn about such matters as the history, culture, values and notable achievements of people other than those of their own national origin, ethnicity, religion, sexual orientation, age, gender, physical and mental ability, and social class.
 Diversity courses also provide opportunities to examine problems and issues that may arise from differences, and opportunities to learn how to deal constructively with them.
+However, because of the Advance Ohio Higher Education Act (f.k.a.
+OH-SB1, 2025), the KSU Division of Diversity, Equity, and Inclusion no longer exists and the Diversity Domestic requirement no longer exists.